The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Experiments

-\textbf{Additional Comparison Methods.} In addition to Gemini 2.5 Pro, we evaluate an open-weight model Qwen2.5-VL-72B~\cite{Qwen2VL} under our full prompt and 1 FPS sampling rate.
-We introduce a naive baseline that divides the video into equal halves and has the two agents execute their halves concurrently, without modelling dependencies.
+\paragraph{Additional Comparison Baselines.} In addition to Gemini 2.5 Pro, we evaluate an open-weight model Qwen2.5-VL-72B~\cite{Qwen2VL} (abbreviated as Qwen2.5-72B) under the full spatial prompt and 1 FPS sampling rate.
+We also introduce a naive baseline that divides the video into equal halves and has the two agents execute their halves concurrently.

 Additionally, we evaluate a simple HEFT-style list scheduler~\cite{topcuoglu2002performance}.
-For the scheduler, we turn ground-truth action timestamps into assignable segments, using the privileged knowledge of start-end times of actions, and manually induce simple precedences from verb–object cues (\textit{e.g.} \textit{take} $\rightarrow$ \textit{use} $\rightarrow$ \textit{put}, \textit{open} $\rightarrow$ \textit{close}).
+For the scheduler, we turn action timestamp annotations into assignable segments, using the privileged knowledge of start-end times of actions, and manually induce simple precedences from verb–object cues (\textit{e.g.} \textit{take} $\rightarrow$ \textit{use} $\rightarrow$ \textit{put}, \textit{open} $\rightarrow$ \textit{close}).
 We then apply a standard list scheduling heuristic: at each step, select the first ready task and place it at the earliest feasible time that respects object exclusivity.
-We further experiment removing the ground-truth action timestamps signal: we divide the input duration into 1-minute windows and concatenate all action narrations appearing within each 1-min.
+We further experiment removing the ground-truth action timestamps signal: dividing the input duration into 1-minute windows and concatenating all action narrations appearing within each 1-min.
 We then use the same heuristics of verb-object cues to establish precedences in assigning these 1-min segments to agents.

+Additionally, we adapt HiERO~\cite{peirone2025hiero} as a non-VLM procedure-learning baseline.
+Given an input video, HiERO temporally segments the procedure steps and groups them into $K$ clusters.
+We use the default $K=7$~\cite{peirone2025hiero}.
+The steps grouped in the same cluster are assumed to belong to the same procedure.
+To adapt HiERO to the N-Body problem, i.e. assign segments to $N$ agents, we greedily assign each step segment to the earliest available agent.
+During greedy assignment, we incorporate HiERO's clustering results as an ordering constraint.
+Step segments within the same cluster are assigned in temporal order.
+In contrast, step segments from different clusters are treated as independent steps/procedures, with no ordering constraint imposed between them.
+This adaptation is a post-processing that leverages HiERO's segmentations to produce parallel executions.